 Maturity date and grace period: The maturity date is the last day of your CD's term.
+The grace period is the 5 days after the maturity date for CDs with a term of 7-13 days.
 The grace period is the 10 days after the maturity date for CDs with a term of 14 days or longer.
 On the maturity date or during the grace period you can change the term of your CD, make additional deposits (for non-retirement CDs only), or withdraw your CD principal without paying an early withdrawal penalty.

-CD ladders: Chase may offer a CD ladder, which is a group of four CDs opened at the same time for the same amount but with different terms.
+CD ladders: A CD ladder is a group of four CDs opened at the same time for the same amount but with different terms.
 When each CD matures, its term will change to the longest term of the original group.
 For example, in a 12-month ladder, we will open four CDs with original terms of 3, 6, 9 and 12 months.
 When each CD matures, its new term will be 12 months.
 The result will be four 12-month CDs with a CD maturing every three months.